Dowell Loggains: Chicago Bears

 The next year Loggains was looking for a job.
 He was interviewed for an offensive coordinator job by the New York Giants, but was instead hired by the Bears on January 23, 2015, as quarterbacks coach.
 Under Loggains' helm, quarterback Jay Cutler had one of his best seasons as he ended 2015 with 3,629 passing yards, 21 touchdowns, 11 interceptions, and career highs in passer rating (92.3) and completion percentage (64.4).
 The 11 interceptions were the lowest in his career and resulted in an interception percentage of 2.3, the lowest in a season when he has started at least 12 games, while 21 touchdowns were his second-most since 2011 and the 3,629 yards were the third-most in his career.
 On third down, Cutler had a 103.2 passer rating (fourth in the NFL) after completing 91 of 141 passes for 1,242 yards, seven touchdowns and two interceptions.
 In contrast, against the Seattle Seahawks backup quarterback Jimmy Clausen completed 9 of 17 passes for 63 yards, and including sacks, recorded 48 net passing yards, the second time since the 1990 season that the Bears had less than 50 net yards passing.
 The Bears ended the year with 228.9 passing yards per game, ranked 23rd in the league, with the quarterbacking group having a combined 63.9 completion percentage and 2.3 interception percentage, both of which ranked third in team history, along with 3,843 gross passing yards and a 42.5 third down percentage (fourth), 3,660 net passing yards (fifth), along with 5,514 total net yards and an 89.7 passer rating (sixth).

 Loggains was promoted to offensive coordinator on January 11, 2016, when Adam Gase left the position to become the head coach of the Miami Dolphins.
 The Bears struggled during Loggains' tenure as OC, with a November 2017 ranking by ESPN placing him dead last among 32 playcallers, while the offense ended the 2017 season averaging just 16.5 points per game (29th in the league).

+Amid the offense's difficulties, Loggains garnered some praise for the trick plays he devised during his tenure.
+In the 2016 season finale against the Minnesota Vikings, he called a play in which running back Jeremy Langford received the snap, handed the ball to receiver Cameron Meredith who then threw to quarterback Matt Barkley for the touchdown.
+It was adopted by the Philadelphia Eagles as the "Philly Special", with which they scored in Super Bowl LII; Eagles offensive coordinator Frank Reich credited the Bears with the idea.
+In a 2017 game versus the Minnesota Vikings, the Bears scored a two-point conversion where quarterback Mitchell Trubisky gave the ball to running back Jordan Howard, who handed off to tight end Zach Miller before lateraling to Trubisky; Loggains learned of the play during his playing career at Arkansas, and adapted it for himself under the nickname "Heisman".